ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 #### Credentials Component

 Since we need secured access to cloud resources, we first need to create a credentials component to store the cloud key file.
 We can then use this component in other areas of the code whenever we need to do a cloud operation.
-The save operation pushes the component to the cloud, so it is centralized.
+The save operation done by the code pushes the component to the cloud, so it is centralized.

 ```python
 import argparse